Expert Elicitation

 Photo by ©Elisabetta Citterio.

-How do people deal with uncertainties in information?
+How do people deal with uncertainty?